Adastram1/tray_manager/README.md

 Instead of killing the `tray_manager.TrayManager` object when you want it to stop being displayed in the system tray and creating a new one once you need it again, you can use the `.show()` and `.hide()` functions of the the `tray_manager.TrayManager` object to control whether the app is visible in the system tray or not.

 > [!NOTE]
-> You can set the `default_show` argument of the `tray_manager.TrayManager` object to True or False when creating your TrayManager object to define whether the system tray icon will be displayed or not once the object is created.
+> You can set the `default_show` argument of the `tray_manager.TrayManager` object to `True` or `False` when creating your `tray_manager.TrayManager` object to define whether the system tray icon will be displayed or not once the object is created.

 To show the app in the system tray, use the `.show()` function of the the `tray_manager.TrayManager` object as followed :
 ```python